-Beta-glucans also have positive effects on the digestive system.
+Beta-glucans also have positive effects on the digestive system and promote intestinal health.
 The viscous substance from the soluble fiber protects the intestinal wall from external stimuli and soothes the sensitive stomach.
 The insoluble dietary fibers act as a regulator on digestive activity and promote the health of the beneficial bacteria naturally present in the gut.

 Sign Up For Our Free Fasting eBook